-Abstract: If current process management systems shall be applied to a broad spectrum of applications, they will have to be significantly improved with respect to their technological capabilities.
-In particular, in dynamic environments it must be possible to quickly implement and deploy new processes, to enable ad-hoc modifications of single process instances at runtime (e.g., to add, delete or shift process steps), and to support process schema evolution with instance migration, i.e., to propagate process schema changes to already running instances.
+Abstract.
+If current process management systems shall be applied to a broad spectrum of applications, they will have to be significantly improved with respect to their technological capabilities.
+Particularly, in dynamic environments it must be possible to quickly implement and deploy new processes, to enable ad-hoc modifications of running process instances on-the-fly (e.g., to dynamically add, delete or move process steps), and to support process schema evolution with instance migration (i.e., to propagate process schema changes to already running instances if desired).
 These requirements must be met without affecting process consistency and by preserving the robustness of the process management system.
 In this paper we describe how these challenges have been addressed and solved in the ADEPT2 Process Management System.
 Our overall vision is to provide a next generation process management technology which can be used in a variety of application domains.